The Wisdom of PearlsJun 14, 2013

 Pearls have long been a staple accessory for women of means and status.
 Now they’ve gone mainstream and dare I say even a little edgy?
 Gone are the days when a strand of pearls must be accompanied by a sweater set.
 While a classic strand of pearls will never go out of style, there are many other ways to wear pearls.
 To get a more modern look, consider these optio

 COLOR: Pearls come in multiple colors; from the pink of freshwater pearls to the peacock hues of Tahitian to the warm gold of South Sea pearls.
 With a little enhancement you can also buy pearls in many colors from brown to Ombre.

 SHAPE: Pearls come in all different shapes.
-Some are near round, while others are tear dropped, flat or even fancy shapes like crosses.
-For something a little whimsical, try keshi pearls.
+Some are near round, while others are tear dropped, flat or even ringed.
+For something a little whimsical, don’t look for perfectly round pearls, but know that every pearl is unique and will be the only one of it’s kind, made just for you.

 ADD BLING: Adding a colorful or interesting brooch to a double or triple strand adds some visual weight to the necklace and gives a focal point.